wocn-unicamp/5g-network-udelar/README.md

 * **Basic Knowledge:** Familiarity with the **Linux terminal** (basic commands) and fundamental concepts of **IP networking** (addressing, subnets) is assumed.

-## O-RAN Architecture
+## 5G Network Architecture

-For this exercise, we will not build a complete O-RAN network with F1/E1/O1 interfaces, as our focus is on simulation and performance evaluation in a controlled environment.
+For this exercise, our focus is on simulation and performance evaluation in a controlled environment.
 Instead, we will emulate a complete 5G architecture where srsRAN and Open5GS interact within containers.

-Our architecture will simulate the O-RAN partitioning as follows:
+Our architecture will simulate the 5G Network architecture as follows:

-* **Core (5GC):** We will use **Open5GS** (in a container).
+* The **Core (5GC):** We will use **Open5GS** (in a container).
 This project implements all the components of the 5G Core (AMF, SMF, UPF, etc.) and will act as the centralized "brain" of our network.

-* **CU + DU (Centralized and Distributed Unit):** The **gNB (5G Base Station) of srsRAN** (in a container) will act as a monolithic unit that combines the functions of the **CU and DU**.
+* The **gNB (5G Base Station) of srsRAN** (in a container) will act as a monolithic unit that combines the functions of the **CU and DU**.
 It will connect to the Open5GS Core via the standard NG interface.

-* **RU (Radio Unit):** The physical radio interface (the "air") will be simulated.
+* The **RU (Radio Unit):** The physical radio interface (the "air") will be simulated.
 We will use the **ZMQ (ZeroMQ)** driver from srsRAN.
 This driver acts as a "virtual RU" that replaces radio frequency (RF) transmission with a local network channel (a TCP socket).

 * **UE (User Equipment):** The **srsRAN UE** (in a container) will simulate the mobile device.
 Instead of using radio, it will connect directly to the gNB via the ZMQ channel, completing the simulated radio link.